SakshiBittu/HeartDiseaseClassification/Heart-Disease-Classification/README.md

 🔹 Feel free to contribute!
 Fork the repository, make improvements, and submit a pull request.

 📫 Contact
-📧 Email: alwaysdaya123@gmail.com
+📧 Email: sakshi10044@gmail.com
-🔗 LinkedIn: Rentamallu Dayakar
+🔗 LinkedIn: Sakshi Yadav
-🚀 GitHub: alwaysdaya123
+🚀 GitHub: Sakshi Bittu

 🌟 If you find this project useful, don't forget to star ⭐ the repository!